Create Lease Agreement

 Contents Of A Lease Agreement

-A lease agreement documents the right of one person (the Lessee) to use an asset belonging to another person (the Lessor).
+A lease agreement documents the right of a person or multiple people (the Lessee) to use an asset belonging to another person or entity (the Lessor).
 It is used in the loan of various valuable assets, such as vehicles, computers, appliances, and (most commonly) properties.

 The rental agreement form is a legal document, outlining all terms of the lease and protecting the rights of both the Lessor and the Lessee.